 Colostrum and mature breastmilk will cause loose stools that pass easily.
 This helps prevent constipation.

-To keep track of your baby's soiled diapers, use the Questions to ask when breastfeeding worksheet (requires Adobe Reader).
+To keep track of your baby's soiled diapers, use the baby's breastfeedings and diapers chart.

 Your baby should regain his birth weight in 10 to 14 days.
 After that, most babies gain from four to eight ounces a week.